 In what ways can solar thermal contribute to Australia’s energy supply?

-Concentrating solar thermal power has been forecast by independent academics and by government commissioned reports to play an important role in Australia’s future energy supply (Elliston et al. 2012, AEMO 2013).
+Concentrated solar thermal power has been forecast by independent academics and by government commissioned reports to play an important role in Australia’s future energy supply (Elliston et al. 2012, AEMO 2013).
 Solar thermal with storage can play an important role in providing electricity for the evening peak, because the thermal storage will provide the flexibility to produce electricity when the sun has set.
-Concentrating solar thermal stations can also help solve other energy problems in Australia by:
+Concentrated solar thermal stations can also help solve other energy problems in Australia by:

 - Providing cost-effective power for remote locations